Naveed Mukhtar: Personal life

 Mukhtar belongs to a Punjabi Muslim Arain family from the Nankana Sahib region of Punjab.

 His father Mukhtar Ahmed is a retired brigadier of the Pakistan Army, whose cousin Chaudhry Munir is a businessman from Rahim Yar Khan.
 Chaudhry Munir's daughter is married to Naveed Mukhtar's son, while a sister has married into the Abu Dhabi royal family and a son has married the granddaughter of Nawaz Sharif.

 Military career

 Mukhtar was commissioned in the Armored Corps regiment in 1983.
 He joined the Army in the 68th Pakistan Military Academy course.
 He grew his ranks until Major with 13 Lancers.
 He later commanded 22 Cavalry as a Lieutenant Colonel.
-He has commanded a Mechanized Division.
+He has commanded the 25th Mechanized Division.
 Naveed Mukhtar possesses a vast experience in the field of intelligence.
 He had also headed the counter-terrorism wing of the ISI in Islamabad.

 He was promoted to the rank of Lieutenant General and posted to the V Corps as a Commander in September 2014 until 7 December 2016.

 He was appointed the Director General of the ISI on 11 December 2016.

 Since 15 Jan 2021, Naveed Mukhtar is serving as the Chairman of the Army Welfare Trust.